The Woodburn School District provides a

 SAT & ACT TESTING + PREP

 SAT and/or ACT exams are required for admission to 4-year colleges and universities.
 Woodburn High School students are eligible to take each test free twice during their high school career (typically spring of junior year and fall of senior year).
-Practice tests and study guides are available on each testing website and via Learning Express (through your CIS account) and Khan Academy.
+Practice tests and study guides are available Khan Academy and on the ACT website.

 Oregon Gear Up Scholarship list: Various Deadlines